Why your ad extensions aren't showing

 - The position of your ad on Google search result pages.

-- The landing page of your ads and sitelinks.
+- The relevance of the landing pages of your ads and sitelinks.

 - Other ad extensions that are enabled in your campaign.

 Here’s how to improve your chances of showing sitelinks:

 - Keep sitelinks text short.

 - Make sure you have enough sitelinks.
 Adding more sitelinks than the minimum required (two for desktop, one for mobile) increases the chances that they’ll show.